 All the above functioning modes have been detailed with the use of a USB key as the way to input media into the Pi’s filesystem, which is the simplest possible use case for most users.
 However, it’s also possible to load media files and the media.conf file via scp (you can use the same clients as when you connect via SSH).

-Just put the files in /var/lib/rs/ and restart Systemd:
+Just remove the USB drive, put the files in /var/lib/rs/ and restart Systemd:

-1. [on the Pi’s shell] Enable the SSH login via root directly: change the password for the root user while SSH’d in as pi (sudo passwd root), then modify /etc/ssh/sshd_config with PermitRootLogin yes (sudo mc -e /etc/ssh/sshd_config).
+1. [on the Pi’s shell] Enable the SSH login via root directly: change the password for the root user while SSH’d in as pi (sudo passwd root), then modify /etc/ssh/sshd_config with PermitRootLogin yes.
 Finally restart ssh (sudo systemctl restart ssh).

 2. [on your host system] Copy your files: scp /path/to/my/local/files/* root@RASPBERRY_IP:/var/lib/rs/ While for *nix users this is trivial, for Windows users this step could be a pain, without the right tools.
 Usage of MobaXTerm or the Linux Subsystem for Windows is advised.